-- 1. The College has a responsibility to ensure that graduands with a disability can participate in a Graduation Ceremony in the same manner as the rest of the graduands, as far as is practicable. - 2.
-Provision will be made, on request, for a Sign Language interpreter at graduation ceremonies for graduands who have a hearing impairment or are deaf.
-The aspects of the ceremony that will be signed may vary and will be agreed between the graduand, Administration Office and the interpreter.
+- 1. The College has a responsibility to ensure that graduands with a disability can participate in a Graduation Ceremony in the same manner as the rest of the graduands, as far as is practicable. - Provision will be made, on request, for a Sign Language interpreter at graduation ceremonies for graduands who have a hearing impairment or are deaf.
+The aspects of the ceremony that ©Open Training College Page 197 of 352 will be signed may vary and will be agreed between the graduand, Administration Office and the interpreter.